satyajitthakor/Gamma3_faces/README.md

 # Distribution Construction Approaches for Constrained Entropy Vectors and Converse Results ($\Gamma_{3}^*$)

-The codes calculate and visualizes the following:
+The codes calculate and visualize the following:

 - Valid region where the inequalities are satisfied.
 - Boundaries of the inequalities.